-Besides the online help (also available as a pdf), there are also Finder Chart video tutorials, available at the IRSA YouTube channel.
+Besides the online help (also available as a PDF), there are also Finder Chart video tutorials, available at the IRSA YouTube channel.
 There is a playlist that collects together all of the Finder Chart videos.
-Also see the set of "micro-tutorials" relevant for more than one archive.
+Also see the list of "micro-tutorials" relevant for more than one tool, and the list of tutorials using more than one tool.

 Contents of page/chapter: